 - Installing Alfresco Office Services (AOS) allows Microsoft Office Suite applications (for example, Word, PowerPoint, Visio and Excel) to interact with Alfresco Content Services similar to SharePoint.
 AOS enables online editing for Office documents within Alfresco Share and allows users to modify Office files without checking them in and out.
 Alfresco Share locks the file while it is being modified and releases the lock when the file is saved and closed.

 - Alfresco REST API

-- The Alfresco REST API lets you access content in a repository, and in Alfresco Content Services in the cloud, from your own applications.
+- The Alfresco REST API lets you access content in a repository from your own applications.
 The API is RESTful and consists of two parts; the standard CMIS API, which lets you manage and access content, and the Alfresco REST API which lets you manage additional features such as ratings and comments, which are not covered by the CMIS standard.

 - Alfresco Share

 - Alfresco Share is a rich web-based collaboration environment for managing documents, wiki content, blogs and more.
 Share leverages the repository to provide content services and uses the Surf platform to provide the underlying presentation framework.

 - See Alfresco Web Application Archive (WAR) file is used to deploy Alfresco Content Services in existing web application servers.